deephaven-examples/cv_stream/README.md

 Pulls local attendance or relationship data as a Redpanda Kafka stream with image stream data into Deephaven

 [Redpanda](https://vectorized.io/) is an open-source Kafka-compatible event streaming platform.
-This sample app shows how to ingest image stream data from Redpanda with image stream data into [Deephaven](https://deephaven.io/).
+This sample app shows how to ingest image stream data from Redpanda data into [Deephaven](https://deephaven.io/).

 ## How it works